PuceVinicius/UnityBoilerplate/README.md

 # UnityBoilerplate
-Unity Boilerplate project with generic and necessary systems
+Unity Boilerplate project with generic and necessary systems that most games will require